Who is VQ?

 Beth Steinhorn, President

 Beth partners with organizations and their leadership to increase their impact through strategic and innovative engagement.
-The author of multiple books and articles on strategic volunteer engagement, she is a popular speaker and trainer and has presented across the US and Canada.
-As a thought leader, Beth regularly participates in the national dialogue about volunteerism and engagement.
-She has also trained and supported dozens of organizations to become certified Service Enterprises.
+As a thought leader, Beth regularly participates in the national dialogue about volunteerism and engagement and is co-editor of the new book, Transforming Disruption to Impact: Rethinking Volunteer Engagement for a Rapidly Changing World.
+She provides consulting and training to organizations across the US and Canada including supporting dozens of organizations to become certified Service Enterprises.

 Prior to becoming a consultant, Beth worked as an executive director and marketing director with education and faith-based organizations and spent years working with museums as an educator, manager, and anthropologist.
 She draws upon her anthropology experience still, helping organizations through the culture shift process – from viewing volunteer management as a program to embracing engagement as a strategy to fulfill mission.
 Beth has an undergraduate degree from Harvard University and attended University of Washington for anthropology and museology.
 Connect with Beth on LinkedIn.

 Polly Andrews, Associate